tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 ### Brazil
 * The maximum time to send a void is seven (7) days.
 If no void or capture is sent after this time, the transaction is cancelled.
-* The minimum time to send a refund is 10 minutes after the approval and the maximum is 90 days for transactions processed in Redecard and 120 for transactions processed in Cielo.
+* The minimum time to send a refund is 10 minutes after the approval and the maximum is:
+   - 90 days for transactions with PIX or processed in Redecard.
+   - 120 days for transactions processed in Cielo.
 * When a refund is approved, the payer gets the money back in maximum 15 working days.

 ### Chile